Aespa: 2024–2025: Second concert tour, Armageddon, and subsequent releases

 On January 9, 2024, SM Entertainment announced that Aespa would be releasing a remake of "Regret of the Times", a single originally by Seo Taiji and Boys.
 The remake was released on January 15.
 On February 19, it was announced that Aespa would be embarking on their second world tour, Synk: Parallel Line, kicking off in Seoul on June 29 and 30.

 On April 21, it was announced that Aespa would be releasing their first studio album Armageddon on May 27.
-The album is led by two title tracks "Supernova", which was pre-released on May 13, and "Armageddon", which was released together with the entire album.
+The album is led by two singles "Supernova", which was pre-released on May 13, and "Armageddon", which was released together with the entire album.
 "Supernova" was a commercial success in South Korea and achieved perfect all-kill status, as it simultaneously reached number one on the real-time, daily, and weekly components of iChart.
 It became the group's first song to top the Circle Digital Chart, and their first top-ten hit on the Billboard Global Excl.
 U.S. chart, peaking at number six.

 On June 3, it was announced that Aespa would be releasing their first Japanese single "Hot Mess" on July 3.
 The single marked the group's Japanese debut and includes two other songs "Sun and Moon" and "Zoom Zoom", the latter previously released on October 6, 2023, as the ending theme song to the anime series and franchise Beyblade X. Later on June 29 and 30, when kicking off their second world tour at Jamsil Indoor Stadium, Aespa revealed four solo tracks, one from each member.
 The solo tracks were later released in Synk: Parallel Line, their first digital single album, on October 9.
 Despite not having officially debuted as a soloist, Karina went on to win a solo music show award for the first time at Show!
 Music Core for her solo track, "Up", on October 19.

 On September 23, it was announced that Aespa would be releasing their fifth extended play Whiplash on October 21, containing six tracks including the lead single of the same name.
 On November 15, the group won the Artist of the Year award at the inaugural TikTok Awards Korea event.